-- 1) short-term property held for not more than one year. - 2) long-term property held for more than one year.
+- 1) short-term - property held for not more than one year. - 2) long-term property held for more than one year.

-In order to determine short or long-term capital gains or losses, you must provide the description and location of the property sold, indicate if the adjusted basis was increased by the prepayment of the tax and complete the information of Columns (A) through (F) of Parts I and III, and Columns (A) through (G) of Part II.
+In order to determine short or long-term capital gains or losses, you must provide the description and location of the property sold, indicate if the property belongs to a disregarded entity, the cadastre number (if applicable) and if the adjusted basis was increased by the prepayment of the tax.
+Also, you must complete the information of Columns (A) through (F) of Parts I and III, and Columns (A) through (G) of Part II.